 Facebook Pixel

-Mathematics Assessment and Intervention in a PLC at Work™
+Mathematics Assessment and Intervention in a PLC at Work®, Second Edition

-By: Timothy D. Kanold, Sarah Schuhl, Matthew R. Larson, Bill Barnes, Jessica Kanold-McIntyre, Mona Toncheff
+By: Sarah Schuhl, Timothy D. Kanold, Mona Toncheff, Bill Barnes, Jessica Kanold-McIntyre, Matthew R. Larson, Georgina Rivera

-Develop a research-based math intervention program with common unit assessment.
+Develop a research-based math intervention program with common unit assessments.
 Increase student learning using the MTSS or response to intervention model to guide mathematics assessment.

 Availability: In stock